-Examines normal development from infancy throh advanced ages, focusing on the development of perceptual and cognitive processes, psychosocial roles and familial interpersonal processes.
+This course examines the psychological developmental stages from infancy through advanced age, focusing on the development of perceptual and cognitive processes, psychosocial roles, and familial interpersonal processes.
 Current clinical approaches are examined from diverse theoretical viewpoints and in view of recent research findings.
 Cultural diversity and individual differences are integral to this course.

 View full course catalog »